 If you need to make changes to their schedule for some reason, try to do so as gradually as possible.

 Since sundowning usually happens in the afternoon or evening, try to schedule any doctors’ appointments, trips, or other stimulating activities for the mornings.
 That’s when your loved one will be at their clearest, so they’ll be less likely to get confused.

 Try to help your loved one stay calm in the evening hours.
 Encourage them to stick to simple activities that aren’t too challenging or frightening.
 Frustration and stress can add to their confusion and irritability.

-If they have mid-stage or advanced dementia, watching television or reading a book might be too difficult for them.
+If they have mid-stage or advanced dementia, watching television or reading a book might be too difficult for them in the evening.
 Instead, consider playing soft music to create a calm and quiet environment.
-It might be a nice time for them to snuggle with a beloved cat or other pet.
+Some people also enjoy looking at photographs.
+It might also be a nice time for them to snuggle with a beloved cat or other pet.